bgladx/NoLimits/README.md

-# Professor Pine Discord Bot
+# Professor Willow Discord Bot

 ### Purpose
 Primary purpose is to organize raids, secondary purpose to have fun!